If there are openings for a student position in our lab group they will be posted below.

 I generally seeks students who are broadly interested in ecology, so please visit our Wisconsin Ecology website to see what other great ecology is happening here on campus.
 Other desirable attributes that make for successful applications include: demonstrated abilities to work independently, excellent communication skills (written and oral), prior research or other experiences that form the basis for your interest in graduate school, high motivation, and the ability to work as a part of a diverse team.

-I will typically narrow down my list of candidates and communicate with students around December to invite a formal application to the graduate school at the University of Wisconsin.
 I accept students both through the Entomology and Zoology MS and PhD programs as well as the Agroecology program.
 Visit the web sites of each department for admission deadlines and application requirements and do not hesitate to contact the Graduate Admissions staff to ask procedural questions.